Vinz68/NeoPixel-Stair/README.md

 // How many NeoPixels are attached to the Arduino?
 #define LEDSPERSTRIP    36    // Number of leds per strip
 #define LEDSTRIPS       16    // Number of stair steps (led strips)
-#define BREATHELEDS     1     // Number of leds used in breathe function.
-                              // NOTE:  The number indicates the number of Begin Leds and Last leds per strip
-                              //        so with setting = "1", the first and last leds of the ledstrip would be used for the breathe function.
-#define BRIGHTNESS      35    // Adjust brightness of the leds here
+#define BRIGHTNESS      35    // Brightness setting of the leds.
+Higher value gives more brightness

 // Configuration of the Passive Infrared (PIR) int alarmPinTop = 10;         // PIR at the top of the stairs